OutLoud Eco!Slam Primary Schools 2019OutLoud - the Victorian youth spoken word poetry slam!

 What is it?

 OutLoud Primary Schools Eco!Slam 2019 is a spoken word slam competition.
 This is the first year of this exciting, unique competition, also the first in the nation, where primary school students compete in teams of up to four.
-They will write, choreograph and perform their original work for a panel of professional judges as part of the Melbourne Writers Festival.
+FOR THE FIRST YEAR WE ARE OFFERING FREE REGISTRATION TO ALL SCHOOLS.
+That is, it will not cost you anything to compete!
+Students will write, choreograph and perform their original work for a panel of professional judges as part of the Melbourne Writers Festival.
 OutLoud continues to be supported by the City of Melbourne Arts Grants Program in 2019.

 2019 OutLoud Eco!Slam partners are MWF, Royal Botanic Gardens Victoria, Red Room Poetry and Express Media, encouraging students to create poems inspired by the environment.
 However, students can also create poems based on other themes.
-The registration fee (not including workshops) is $275 per team entry.
 Schools can enter more than one team.
 Only one team from any one school, however, can be selected for the Final from heats.
-If your school suffers financial disadvantage, please discuss this with Jacinta directly on (03) 9094 7829.
+If your school suffers financial disadvantage, regarding travelling to the heats or holding workshops (fees apply) please discuss this with Jacinta directly on (03) 9094 7829.

 Would you like a workshop?